fai-aher/Angular-Practice-Projects/README.md

 # Repository Navigation Guide

-This repository holds various web development projects made with the Angular framework, because of that, it is necessary to understand how to navigate these folders.
+This repository holds various web development projects made with the Angular framework, here is an explanation of each folder inside this main location.

 ## First Project: Series Information Simple Webpage